Thaonguyen333/Job-Search-Management-Systems-Testing/README.md

 # Job-Search-Management-Systems-Testing
 ## Project Overview

-This project contains manual test cases designed for a Job Portal System based on the Software Requirements Specification (SRS).
+This project contains manual test cases designed for a Job Search System based on the Software Requirements Specification (SRS).

 ## Scope